-eNEWSLINE Live (ENL), a streaming video program addressing global topics and trends in management education.
-Hosted bi-monthly by John Fernandes, president and CEO of AACSB, ENL is home to experts from the world of business education
+eNEWSLINE Live (ENL), is a streaming video program addressing global topics and trends in management education.
+Hosted on a regular basis by John Fernandes, president and CEO of AACSB, ENL is home to experts from the world of business education

 A Brand New Brand for Business Schools